Common Use Cases¶

 Adding a new column to a data source¶

-Data source schemas are immutable.
-It means that if you want to add/change columns or modify the engine, you need to first create a new version of the data source with the modified schema, then ingest the data, and finally point the pipes to this new endpoint.
+Data Source schemas are mostly immutable, but you have the possibility to append new columns at the end of an existing Data Source with an Engine from the MergeTree Family.
+If you want to change columns, add columns in other positions or modify the engine, you need to first create a new version of the Data Source with the modified schema, then ingest the data, and finally point the pipes to this new endpoint.
 To force a pipe replacement use the

 --force flag when pushing it.